Lostwithiel and Fowey Railway: History

 The Cornwall Minerals Railway (CMR) itself had experienced financial difficulties and from 1 October 1877 had leased its lines to the Great Western Railway (also lessee of and operator of the Cornwall Railway), but as trade improved its income from the lease and a financial arrangement with creditors resulted in the CMR having cash available, and it made arrangements to purchase the Lostwithiel and Fowey line.
 The purchase was confirmed by the Lostwithiel and Fowey Railway Act 1892 (55 & 56 Vict. c. clxxxii) of 27 June 1892.
 The L&FR Company was dissolved and the line and jetty accommodation were transferred to the Cornwall Minerals Railway.
 The CMR reconstructed the line and converted it to the standard gauge, rebuilding and extending the jetties at Carne Point also.
 The CMR had a Fowey station a short distance south of the L&FR terminal, and the CMR constructed a connection to link the two railways.
 The line reopened on 16 September 1895, for both goods and passenger traffic, and passenger trains ran to the CMR passenger station at Fowey.
 An intermediate station was opened at Golant.

 The Cornwall Minerals Railway sold its line to the Great Western Railway, and this took effect on 1 July 1896, from which date the Lostwithiel and Fowey line was simply the Fowey branch of the GWR.
-Loaded mineral trains from Fowey were usually routed on the line in preference to the Pinnock Tunnel route due to the challenging gradients on the latter.

 The passenger service on the line was interrupted during the First and Second World Wars (1914-18 and 1939-45).
-On 2 April 1917 it closed "for security purposes", reopening on 1 November 1917.
+It was withdrawn from 2 April 1917 until November 1917.
 During the Second World War, passenger services were withdrawn once again for "security reasons".
 The Second World War period also enabled reuse of sidings at Woodgate Pill near Fowey, which were used to service a munitions store.
 Never heavily used, the passenger service from Lostwithiel to Fowey was withdrawn on 4 January 1965, and the line now carries only mineral traffic to Carne Point.
 The CMR line from Par to Fowey closed on 1 July 1968, and the Lostwithiel and Fowey route is now the only rail route to Fowey.